-Notes: SWN = state well number; bgs = below ground surface; MSL = mean sea level; - = not available; TBD = to be determined.
+Notes: SWN = state well number; bgs = below ground surface; MSL = mean sea level; - = not available; TBD = to be determined; NM = not measured.

-^a Represents change in groundwater elevation measured at each key well between October 2020 and October 2021 or March 2021 and March 2022.
+^a Represents change in groundwater elevation measured at each key well between October 2021 and October 2022 or March 2022 and March 2023.
 Negative (-) values denote single year decline in groundwater elevation.
 Positive (+) values denote single year increase in groundwater elevation.

-^b Current Operational Flexibility is defined as the difference between the seasonal low groundwater elevation (e.g., fall 2021) and the minimum threshold groundwater elevation.
+^b Current Operational Flexibility is defined as the difference between the seasonal low groundwater elevation (i.e., fall 2022) and the minimum threshold groundwater elevation.
 Positive (+) values denote that current groundwater elevations are higher than the minimum threshold.

-• The pressure transducer and data logger in Lagomarsino Well had the cable cut by a contractor and has not been recovered, but is in the process of being replaced.
+• The pressure transducer and data logger in Lagomarsino Well had the cable cut by a contractor in January 2019 and monitoring was recovered in March 2023.
 Minimum thresholds and measurable objectives will be established as part of the 5-year GSP update.